| Site Type: Long Term/National Priorities List (NPL) |

 |Enforcement Highlights||Several Consent Decrees were entered into by the EPA, the State, and numerous potentially responsible parties requiring the reimbursement of past costs and the implementation of the cleanup actions at the site. |

 Construction of all cleanup remedies at the site have been completed.
 Removing the drums, installing a fence, supplying public drinking water, capping the 20+ acre disposal area and enclosing it with a 100-foot deep slurry wall and pumping-and-treating ground water for 10-years have reduced the risk of exposure to hazardous materials at the site.
-In September 2009, the fourth Five Year Review for the site was performed, and it was determined to be protective of human health and the environment.
-Groundwater monitoring will continue until at least 2014 to ensure the continued effectiveness of the cleanup.
+In September 2014, the fifth Five Year Review for the site was performed, and it was determined to be protective of human health and the environment.
+Groundwater monitoring will continue to ensure the continued effectiveness of the cleanup.

 Current Site Status